Rachel Scott: Adolescence and Christian beliefs

-When Scott was 11 in March 1993, she visited the church that her aunt and uncle attended in Shreveport, Louisiana, and chose to commit herself to Christianity.
+When Scott was 11 in March 1993, she visited the church that her aunt and uncle attended in Shreveport, Louisiana, and chose to convert to Christianity.
 By April 1998, when she was at Columbine High School, five of her closest friends had distanced themselves from her because of her increasing commitment to her faith.
-Furthermore, because of her faith, she was occasionally subjected to mockery by several of her peers.
-Rachel documented this in a letter to a relative a year to the day before her death.
-The letter included the words: "Now that I have begun to walk my talk, they make fun of me.
+Furthermore, she was occasionally subjected to mockery by several of her peers because of her faith.
+Scott described this in a letter to a relative a year prior to her death, writing: "Now that I have begun to walk my talk, they make fun of me.
 I don't even know what I have done.
 I don't even have to say anything, and they turn me away.
 I have no more personal friends at school.
 But you know what, it's all worth it."

 On many occasions throughout Scott's adolescence, her family observed her in prayer both at home and at church.
 Her mother said that her daughter would regularly pray on her knees, with her head bowed, her hands upon her face, and that often, these particular prayer rituals brought tears to Scott's eyes.
 On one occasion, this included writing a prayer for one of the future perpetrators of the Columbine High School massacre.

-By the age of 17, Scott was an attendee of three churches: Celebration Christian Fellowship; Orchard Road Christian Center; and Trinity Christian Center, where she choreographed dances at Sunday service.
+By the age of 17, Scott was a regular attendee of three churches: Celebration Christian Fellowship; Orchard Road Christian Center; and Trinity Christian Center, where she choreographed dances at Sunday service.
 She was also an active member of church youth groups; at the Orchard Road Christian Center, she attended a youth group named "Breakthrough", where she displayed a passionate interest in both evangelism and discipleship.
 Scott wrote in her journals that her spiritual awareness developed greatly through attending this youth group, and she became known as a leading advocate within it.